NishiNegi/backend-assessment/README.md

 }
 ```

-If user is not registered in the database, server will return an error 404 with the following json message:
+If a user is not registered in the database, the server will return an error 404 with the following JSON message:

 ```json
 {